Glitchyi/AAD-Notes-S6/Topics/Sub Topics/Floyd Warshall.md

 ---
 tags:
 ---
+## Time Complexity

+$$ O(n^3) $$
 ## Introduction

 The Floyd-Warshall algorithm is a fundamental algorithm used in computer science and graph theory for finding the shortest paths between all pairs of nodes in a weighted graph.
 It can handle both positive and negative edge weights but is not suitable for graphs with negative cycles.
-The algorithm is named after its developers, Robert Floyd and Stephen Warshall, and is notable for its application of dynamic programming principles[1][2][4].
+The algorithm is named after its developers, Robert Floyd and Stephen Warshall, and is notable for its application of dynamic programming principles.

 ## Algorithm